nuxeo/nuxeo-drive/DEVELOPERS.md

 [![Dependabot Status](https://api.dependabot.com/badges/status?host=github&repo=nuxeo/nuxeo-drive)](https://dependabot.com)

-Nuxeo Drive is writen in Python and make heavily use of the Qt framework.
+Nuxeo Drive is written in Python and make heavily use of the Qt framework.
 This allowes to easily create a multi-platform desktop application using the same code base.

 # Coding Style Guide